munozreinosocesar/ABD/README.md

 -----

-Final project for the subject "Database Administration" at the University of Granada (UGR)
+Final project for the course "Database Administration" at the University of Granada (UGR)

 **Management of a supermarket chain, Badulake Inc. The DBMS will be used to manage sales, available products, and funds available in bank accounts.**